tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

 ## Keycloak admin console access

-To access Keycloak's admin console in an openDesk deployment, you must add a route for `/admin` to the Keycloak's ingress.
+To access the Keycloak admin console in an openDesk deployment, you must add a route for `/admin` to the Keycloak ingress.
 This is done automatically if you deploy openDesk with `debug.enabled: true`, but beware that this will also cause a lot of log output across all openDesk pods.

 The admin console will be available at:
 - Organization's IdP: https://idp.organization.tld/admin/master/console/